Postsecondary Education Readiness Test (PERT)

 Retest Procedure:

-Effective August 27, 2012, MDC students have a total of two placement test attempts (one initial attempt and one retest) on each subtest of the placement test for initial placement prior to enrollment in any course within that subject area.
+MDC students have a total of two placement test attempts (one initial attempt and one retest) on each subtest of the placement test for initial placement prior to enrollment in any course within that subject area.
 Prior to the 2nd attempt students must complete a test preparation option.
-After the 2nd attempt students must complete a prescribed remediation option and receive permission to retest from the College Preparatory and/or Mathematics Chairperson.
+After the 2nd attempt students must complete a prescribed remediation option and receive permission to retest from the Developmental Education and/or Mathematics Chairperson.
+Successful completion of Boot Camp (Shark Academy) courses REA 0014 – Reading, EDU 0016 – Mathematics, or EDU 0017 – Writing may be used in lieu of receiving chairperson permission.
 Enrollment will be determined at the 100% refund date.
 Placement scores are valid for two years.
 After the two-year period, since scores are no longer valid for placement, students who have not yet started a subject area are free to retake the test two additional times as long as the score(s) have not been used for placement.
-Students who started college preparatory courses (REA, ENC, or MAT) in a subject area may only be referred for retesting on a case-by-case basis by faculty or an academic advisor through the department’s College Preparatory or Mathematics Chairperson.
-The CPT/PERT may be used for retesting on a case-by-case basis by faculty or an academic advisor through the department’s College Preparatory or Mathematics Chairperson for students who failed one or more of the highest level college preparatory courses to adjust placement.
-This would occur if the authorized student achieves the State required placement score for entry into college-level coursework.
-The decision to allow re-testing for students who started college preparatory courses (REA, ENC, or MAT) should be made on an individual basis and have the best interest of the student in mind.
-In addition to the CPT/PERT, information from other sources may be used to adjust placement or exempt students from testing (e.g. further assessment in the classroom such as diagnostic tests and writing samples for adjusting placement within college preparatory and CLEP or credit by exam, or transcripts of coursework taken elsewhere for exempting testing).

 Test Preparation Options for 1st retest attempt